let1tbee/Price-Scraper/README.md

 # Web Price Scraper with Google Sheets Integration

 A robust web scraping application that extracts product data from e-commerce websites and automatically organizes the information in Google Sheets with proper formatting and styling.

+This application retrieves items from a test e-commerce webpage: https://webscraper.io/test-sites/e-commerce/static/computers/laptops.

 ## 🚀 Features